sahandv/Computer-Vision-Playground/README.md

-# Image-Processing-Playground
+# Computer Vision Playground

-Some codes for image processing and maybe machine learning
+Some codes for vision and maybe machine learning

 I probably will upload some old codes (or maybe some new codes!) here.
 It is an attempt to save my wasted codes.